-The Mining and Lands Tribunal (MLT) is an independent adjudicative tribunal responsible for hearing and deciding matters under legislation administered by the Ministry of Energy, Northern Development and Mines (ENDM) and the Ministry of Natural Resources and Forestry (MNRF).
+Mining cases at the Ontario Land Tribunal (OLT) relate to matters under legislation administered by the Ministry of Energy, Northern Development and Mines (MENDM) and the Ministry of Natural Resources and Forestry (MNRF).
 These matters can include the resolution of mining and lands disputes and appeals of decisions made by conservation authorities, which involve property owners who want to develop lands in floodplains and wetlands.

 Over time, additional powers and duties were assigned to the Commissioner, who became the Mining and Lands Commissioner, to make decisions on matters under a number of other statutes, including the Conservation Authorities Act, the Oil, Gas and Salt Resources Act, the Aggregate Resources Act, the Lakes and Rivers Improvement Act, and the Assessment Act.